Political Transformations of Energy and the Environment

 Laura Kaiser

-Economic Expertise and Environmental Regulation in West German since the 1970s
+Economic Expertise and Environmental Regulation in West Germany since the 1970s